Background

 A negative father or mother complex is formed due to a father or mother who physically or emotionally were dead metaphorically speaking, absent, self-absorbed, detached, disengaged and this caused the child to withdraw because it hurts when the parent is dead or absent.

-Clinical psychologist Denise Grobbela explains a negative father or mother complex may have been formed due to a father and or mother who was physically or emotionally absent, self-absorbed, detached, disengaged from and is interested in the child.
+Clinical psychologist Denise Grobela explains a negative father or mother complex may have been formed due to a father and or mother who was physically or emotionally absent, self-absorbed, detached, disengaged from and uninterested in the child.

-A negative parental complex can manifest in self-doubt and or idealization of others but may also include profound self-alienation which may manifest in self-hatred and or dissociation.
+A negative parental complex can manifest in self-doubt and or idealization of others but may also include profound self-alienation which may manifest in self-hatred and or dissociation, says clinical psychologist Denise Grobela.

 Here's a list of complexes now go do your homework and identify the complex that's most typical of you.
 It's very rare to find someone without any complex whatsoever and maybe we are one of the lucky and rare ones.